Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

 How does counting elements of $S_{2}(E)$ lead to counting binary quartic forms?
-There is a result of Birch and Swinnerton-Dyer (see \cite[Lemma 2]{BSD}) that states that any locally soluble 2-covering $C$ posseses a degree 2 divisor defined over $\Q$, thus yielding a double cover $C\to\P^1$ ramified at 4 points.
+There is a result of Birch and Swinnerton-Dyer (see \cite[Lemma 2]{BSD}) that states that any locally soluble 2-covering $C$ possesses a canonically associated degree 2 divisor defined over $\Q$, thus yielding a double cover $C\to\P^1$ ramified at 4 points.
 We thus obtain a binary quartic form over $\Q$, well-defined up to $\GL_2(\Q)$-equivalence!
+This connection between 2-Selmer group elements and binary quartic forms was first introduced and used in the original elliptic curve computations of Birch and Swinnerton-Dyer, which led them to their celebrated conjecture.
+Indeed, this interpretation of binary quartic forms in terms of 2-Selmer groups is still one of the fastest ways of computing and enumerating ranks of elliptic curves in practice, as in, e.g., Cremona's influential {\tt mwrank} program.

+We use this connection and the above counting results on binary quartic forms to prove Theorems~\ref{mainellip} and \ref{ellipcong}, as follows:

-To carry out the proof of Theorems~\ref{mainellip} and \ref{ellipcong}, we do the following: \begin{itemize} \item Given $A,B\in\Z$, choose an {\it integral} binary quartic form $f$ for each element of $S_{2}(E_{A,B})$, such that \begin{itemize} \item $y^2=f(x)$ gives the desired 2-covering; \item the invariants $(I(f),J(f))$ of $f$ agree with the invariants $(A,B)$ of the elliptic curve (at least away from 2 and 3); \end{itemize} \item Count these integral binary quartic forms via Theorem~1.6.
-The relevant binary quartic forms are defined by infinitely many congruence conditions, so a sieve has to be performed.
+\begin{itemize} \item Given $A,B\in\Z$, construct an {\it integral} binary quartic form $f$ for each element of $S_{2}(E_{A,B})$ such that \begin{itemize} \item $y^2=f(x)$ gives the desired 2-covering; \item the invariants $(I(f),J(f))$ of $f$ agree with the invariants $(A,B)$ of the elliptic curve (at least up to bounded powers of 2 and 3); \end{itemize} \item Count these integral binary quartic forms via congruence versions of Theorem~1.6.
+The relevant binary quartic forms are actually defined by infinitely many congruence conditions, so a sieve has to be performed.

-\item A uniformity estimate must be proven to perform this sieve, and that is by far the most technical part of this work.
-It involves counting integral points, having bounded invariants, in a certain nonreductive coregular space of dimension 12.

-\end{itemize} To carry out the sieve/uniformity step in the arguments above, we require in particular some auxiliary results on the 2-class groups of {\it monogenic} cubic fields, which we believe are of interest in their own right.
-We describe these results next.